 - Connect your USB mouse to a different USB port.

-We must mention that this solution works with Seagate hard drives such as Seagate GoFlex, so if you own GoFlex device make sure that you try this solution.
+We must mention that this solution works with Seagate hard drives such as Seagate GoFlex, so if you own a GoFlex device, make sure you try this solution.

-Solution 1 – Switch to local account
+4.1.
+Switch to a local account

-- Open Settings and go to Accounts.
+- Press Windows + I to open the Settings app, and then go to Accounts.

-- Enter your Microsoft account password and click Next.
+- Enter your Microsoft account password, and click Next.

 After switching to the local account, check if the issue still appears.